-Bob Saget has taken on many roles in the entertainment industry including as a stand-up comedian, actor and television host, yet to many he will always be Danny Tanner from Full House.
-Playing that iconic role from 1987-1995 made many forget that he is in fact not Danny Tanner, meaning there is so much that people don’t actually know about Bob Saget.
-With Fuller House in full swing, and a resurgence of the Tanners including Saget, check out 10 things you never knew about the star:
+Bob Saget had taken on many roles in the entertainment industry including as a stand-up comedian, actor and television host, yet to many he will always be Danny Tanner from Full House.
+Playing that iconic role from 1987-1995 made many forget that he was in fact not Danny Tanner, meaning there is so much that people didn’t actually know about Bob Saget.
+In honor of the late star, here are some things you might not know about him:

 Bob Saget was born in Philadelphia to Benjamin, a supermarket executive, and Rosalyn “Dolly” Saget, a hospital administrator.
 They moved to Lexington, Virginia when he was two, but he moved back to Philadelphia to finish his high school.

-Bob Saget may be a comedian, and he has used humor to help him through some dark times.
+Bob Saget may have been known as a comedian, but he actually used humor to help him through some dark times.
 His sister, Andrea, died at the age of 34 due to an aneurysm while his parents lost two other children in childbirth before Bob was even born.
 He also lost another sister, Gay, who died at the age of 47 due to scleroderma.
 After her death, he made the TV move For Hope which was based on his sister and her battle with the disease.

 After high school, Saget enrolled in Temple University’s film school.
 While there he created a black-and-white film titled “Through Adam’s Eyes” about a boy who receives re-constructive facial surgery; the film earned Saget a merit at the Student Academy Awards.

 Saget was always known for his tall and lanky frame standing at 6’4″, but he wasn’t always that way.
 When he was 22, he was overweight, but it all changed when he had surgery.
 In a 1990 article Saget stated, “I was a cocky, overweight twenty-two year old.
 Then I had a gangrenous appendix taken out, almost died, and I got over being cocky and overweight.”